 This one big love bubble Christmas fantasy often only serves to intensify feelings of dread for those who face a less than perfect Christmas.
 Perhaps for you it’s loneliness or poverty or a family dysfunctions like addiction, or some other reason why looking forward to Christmas is a very mixed affair.

 From 19 years old my way to cope was to opted out of family Christmases only making the odd appearance out of guilt or duty.
-That year I spent camping in the snow eating baked beans and scrambled eggs, a bit of a sharp contrast to home!
+I spent that first year away camping in the snow, eating baked beans and scrambled eggs, a bit of a sharp contrast to home!

 Later I had my own family which allowed my inner child to indulge and play again, but always I faced the nagging guilt and envy.
 Guilty because I should spend Christmas with family and I didn’t and envy because it so often seemed like everyone else had big happy families to spend the festive season with.

 Gradually I learned that my envy was based on a fantasy and I was not alone.
 There are many people who find this time of year a challenge.
 Perhaps for similar reasons to me perhaps not, but nonetheless it is not an easy time, stress levels skyrocket, tensions strain and many wish it was all over before it even begins.